AlexGill4rd/MCTetris/README.md

 ![image](https://user-images.githubusercontent.com/57497005/215902602-3a64e7af-6074-4a9b-ab70-ec4978e5f272.png)
 ![image](https://user-images.githubusercontent.com/57497005/215902631-04a638c4-f5d5-4fbe-b9b7-177d772fde49.png)

-As you see in this screenshot, the game was made in about 24hours.
-2.5 Days of 12 hours work :D
+As you see in this screenshot, the game was made in about 24hours ish.
+2.5 Days of 12 hours work 😄

 ### Conclusion
 As you saw in the screenshots, there is a custom made texturepack available.
 The game also includes sounds like the original tetris sound etc...